 Each seminar will be held in a designated congressional office building depending on availability.

-- AFS is a scientific society that regularly seeks funding for its annual meetings from agencies, foundations and other entities.
+The American Fisheries Society is a scientific society that regularly seeks funding for its Annual Meetings from agencies, foundations, and other entities.
 As such, it is not able to provide monetary contributions to support meetings of other scientific organizations.
-AFS participation at such meetings may be provided, however, through AFS presence at trade shows as well as through contributions of books, posters, and other products for sale or distribution at the meetings.
+The American Fisheries Society’s participation at such meetings may be provided, however, through AFS presence at trade shows as well as through contributions of books, posters, and other products for sale or distribution at the meetings.

-- AFS may provide monetary contributions to support the meetings of AFS Units, but those contributions will normally be limited to providing seed money that will be returned to AFS from the revenue of the meeting.
-In addition, AFS may provide support to AFS Unit meetings through participation at trade shows as well as through contributions of books, posters, and other products for sale or distribution at the meetings.
+The American Fisheries Society may provide monetary contributions to support the meetings of AFS units, but those contributions will normally be limited to providing seed money that will be returned to AFS from the revenue of the meeting.
+In addition, AFS may provide support to AFS unit meetings through participation at trade shows as well as through contributions of books, posters, and other products for sale or distribution at the meetings.

-- All organizations or Units requesting seed money to support meetings should submit formal requests electronically to the AFS Executive Director.
-This requirement includes requests from both non-AFS and AFS Units for AFS participation at trade shows, etc., and requests from AFS Units seeking seed money support for meetings.
+- All organizations or units requesting seed money to support meetings should submit formal requests electronically to the AFS Executive Director.
+This requirement includes requests from both non-AFS and AFS Units for AFS participation at trade shows, and so forth, and requests from AFS units seeking seed money support for meetings.
 All requests should provide details about the meeting purpose, dates, venue, and type of assistance requested from AFS.
 Non-AFS organizations should also provide information to address the criteria noted in #4 below.
-All requests submitted to the AFS Executive Director will be discussed with the AFS Officers, who together with the Executive Director will make a decision.
-When seed monies in excess of $5,000 are requested, the decision will be made at the appropriate level (either Management Committee or Governing Board.
+All requests submitted to the AFS Executive Director will be discussed with the AFS officers, who, together with the Executive Director, will make a decision.
+When seed monies in excess of $5,000 are requested, the decision will be made at the appropriate level (either Management Committee or Governing Board).
 The Executive Director will communicate the decision to the requesting Unit or non-AFS organization.

 - Decisions to provide active AFS participation at meetings (e.g., at trade shows will, in general, place priority on requests from AFS Units over requests from non-AFS organizations.
 The Executive Director may make exceptions.